nateshannonio/nateshannonio.github.io/_posts/2024-03-05-asrock-nuc-cluster.md

 Over the time I've spent with Terraform, I've made quite a few mistakes, but one setup I've started to like is the idea of base and composite modules.
 I'll explain more in a different topic, so for now, I'll just reference the modules I use.

 I utilize terraform to bootstrap my kubernetes cluster with the bare minimum needed such as, [argo-cd](https://argo-cd.readthedocs.io/en/stable/), [onepassword-connect](https://developer.1password.com/docs/connect/), and [longhorn](https://longhorn.io/).
+This gives me a seperation of duties between services.
+In addition, there are some helm charts that don't natively support have secrets integration, and expect the values to contain the password(s).
+By using Terraform, I can pull the secrets and pass them into Terraform helm_release objects.
+Not perfect, but it works for my usecase.

+With my homelab, I also utilize Terraform Cloud as the backend, and self-host my own terraform agent.
+This allows me to perform plan/applies from a central location within my cluster, and not deal with everything scattered.

 ArgoCD -